 Tummo refers to inner fire, inner heat, or wisdom.
 Its teachings include both tantric and dzogchen support practices to achieve liberation.
 These practices require an in-depth understanding of the subtle channels in the body and the movement of prana, or energy, through those channels.
 To clarify this knowledge and to reinforce the clearing of obstacles and obscurations, students therefore also learn and engage in the practices of the nine breathings of purification and the physical yogas of tsa lung and trul khor (Tibetan yoga).

-Supports for the practice of tummo are available at Ligmincha Institute's Bookstore & Tibet Shop.
+Supports for the practice of tummo are available at Ligmincha International's Bookstore & Tibet Shop.